rehamashrafshouman/CVC---Sign-Language-Translator/README.md

 ### Software Usage
 After configuring your webcam you can close the window.
 You'll now have two windows.
 To use the program perform this sequence of actions:
-1. Without showing your hand in the frame, press the `B` key on your keyboard.
-It will start the process of background removal.
-2. Move your hand so that it completely covers the two purple rectagles shown in the window called `output`.
+1. Click on `Open Camera` button.
+2. Move your hand slightly close to camera.
+Gesture will be translated at once and diplayed in left window.
+3. If `the predicted letter` is what you desire press `a` on your keyboard to add it to your word.

 Press the `S` key on your keyboard.
 This will sample the color of your skin and start the process of hand detection.
 3. When you want to close the program press the `esc` key on your keyboard.